govoni/WV_DNN_study/README.md

     * fix the edgecolors problem in the stack plots
     * add overflow and underflow bins
   * variables
-    * preprocess variables
-      * same ranges (apply same preprocessing to signal and bkg)
-      * same number of events for each sample used in the training
     * Wasserstein distance
     * SHAP
   * DNN